aroncds/ragnarok2-pythonserver/README.md

-# Servidor - Ragnarok 2 The Gate of the World
+# Server Python - Ragnarok 2 The Gate of the World

-Nova versão do servidor sendo construida com python!
+New version of the server in python.

 SagaMap - 15%